no carbs food list

 Sugary Beverages and Processed Snacks

-Sugar drinks
+sugar drinks

 Low-carb, sugary beverages should be the first thing on your list of things to avoid.
 Soda, fruit juices, energy drinks, and sweetened teas are sugar-loaded and can quickly spike your carb intake.
 Opt for water, unsweetened tea, or coffee instead.